TheRealMrGamz/Bookmarklets/README.md

 # Bookmarklets
-A Bunch Of Cool Bookmarklets That I Have Found Or Made!
+A Bunch Of Amazing Bookmarklets That Work With Foriguard!